kavinraja-developer/Data-Cleaning-Process/README.md

-# Exno:1
-Data Cleaning Process
+# Data Cleaning Process in Python

 # AIM
 To read the given data and perform data cleaning and save the cleaned data to a file.